lf-edge/eve/docs/static-and-proxy-config.md

 }

-If you want eth1 to be configured by zedrouter and used by applications but not used for zedcloud management traffic, make sure you have Version 1 and IsMgmt false.
+If you want eth1 to be configured by zedrouter and used by applications but not used for management traffic to the controller, make sure you have Version 1 and IsMgmt false.

 NOTE that if a static IP configuration is used with WPAD DNS discovery then the DomainName needs to be set; the DomainName is used to determine where to look for